humam-hossain/Java/nsu/CGPA Calculator/README.md

 rCGPA = rCGPA/rTotalCredit;
 ```

-This part calculates CGPA.
+<span style="font-family:Times New Roman; font-size:12;color:black">This code snippet calculates CGPA.
 First we take a Double type array "rGPA" of size 5 for storing GPA for each course and two Double variable "rCGPA" and "rTotalCredit" initialized with 0.0.
 In a for loop GPA for each course will be determined by corresponding grades. "strInfo" is a 2D array of size 5x3.
 First index is for each course information and The value of the second index 0, 1, 2 indicates the name of the course, credit and grade.
-CPGA will be calculated with this formula: CGPA = ( Sum of every credit * corresponding gpa ) / Total Credit.
+CPGA will be calculated with this formula: CGPA = ( Sum of every credit * corresponding gpa ) / Total Credit. </span>

-### Scene Header Layout
+### <span style="font-family:Times New Roman; font-size:12;color:black">Scene Hea</span>der Layout
 ![Scene Header](IMG_20220512_224751.jpg)

 ```java